-SP6: Integrating Genetics into Crop Growth Models to Understand Genotype Response to Combined (Abiotic + Biotic) Stresses & Synthesis of Modelling
+SP6: Integrating Genetics into Crop Growth Models to Understand Genotype Response to Combined Stresses & Synthesis of Modelling

 SP6 develops a novel process-based crop model — the MultiStress model — that simulates how different maize genotypes perform under combined abiotic and biotic stresses.
-By linking genetic information (QTLs) to ecophysiological model parameters, SP6 bridges the gap between genomics and field-scale crop prediction, enabling in silico evaluation of genotype × environment interactions under climate change.
+By linking genetic information (e.g. QTLs) to ecophysiological model parameters, SP6 aims to bridge the gap between genomics and field-scale crop prediction, enabling in silico evaluation of genotype × environment interactions under climate change scenarios.

 Project description